I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data: Additional Experimental Results and Details

-\item In the case of the law school data set, the allowed size would be 6, but there are only 3 features with a meaningful order (required to induce stochastic availability by the sigmoidal approach), so we use $r=3$ in this case.
+\item We do not consider numerical features were the relation to the label is not clear (i.e., is there a positive or negative correlation).
 The optional features are listed in \Cref{tab:app_offgapfeatures}. \item We independently induce stochastic availability into each feature using the sigmoidal strategy.
 We use a $\lambda_i = \pm \frac{1}{\sqrt{\Var{[f_i]}}}$, which is effectively equivalent to applying a sigmoid over normalized feature values.
-The signs are determined by the context such that negative indicators are more likely to be not provided and are also reported in the \Cref{tab:app_offgapfeatures}. \end{itemize} Additional results including the unfair model can be found in \Cref{tab:app_offgapext}.
-We observed this model to exhibit a higher OFF-gap than the OFF-LR model.
+The signs are determined by the context such that negative indicators are more likely to be not provided and are also reported in the \Cref{tab:app_offgapfeatures}.